Viadana, Lombardy: Culture

+MuVi houses two viadaness associations: Apeiron and Fondazione Ponchiroli.
+The first was born to help MuVi organising cultural activities.
+The second is dedicated to professor Daniele Ponchiroli, it aims to preserve his documents and to create activities and events in order to support viadanese citizens.

 Anthropological geography

 The municipality of Viadana consists of several hamlets, including Cogozzo, Cicognara, Cizzolo, and San Matteo delle Chiaviche.
 The municipality is about 40 km from Mantua, 25 km from Parma, 30 km from Reggio Emilia, and 50 km from Cremona.

 Fractions

 Cizzolo

 Cizzolo (in dialect Sisöl) located in the northern part of the municipality.
 With its 800 inhabitants, it is the third most populous hamlet in the municipality of Viadana.
 Places of interest are the church of San Giacomo Maggiore Apostolo and the castle owned by the Frati family.

 Cogozzo

 Cogozzo (in dialect Cugos) located next to Cicognara is one of the most industrialized hamlets of Viadana.
 It is also highly developed in agriculture, but sometimes the product is ruined because of nutria.